Questions Answered About Criminal Law in Los Angeles

 - Sentencing: If you are found guilty, the judge will impose a sentence, which may include jail time, probation, fines, or other penalties.

-The specific steps in the criminal process can vary depending on the circumstances of your case, so it is important to consult with an attorney who can provide you with more detailed information.
+The specific steps in the criminal process can vary depending on the circumstances of your case, so it is important to consult with a criminal defense attorney who can provide you with more detailed information.

 A misdemeanor is a more serious offense that is punishable by up to one year in jail.
 Misdemeanors are typically less serious than felonies, but they can still carry significant penalties.
 Examples of misdemeanors include some drug offenses, simple assault, and petty theft.

-Some people might hesitate in hiring an attorney because of the perceived costs.
-But the costs of hiring a lawyer are always FAR lower than the costs of a conviction on your record, or lost with your family or time lost working because you are incarcerated
+Some people might hesitate in hiring a criminal defense attorney because of the perceived costs.
+But the costs of hiring a lawyer are always FAR lower than the costs of a conviction on your record, or lost with your family or time lost working because you are incarcerated.

-As stated above, some might hesitate in hiring an attorney because of the perceived costs.
+As stated above, some might hesitate in hiring a criminal defense attorney because of the perceived costs.
 But the costs of hiring a lawyer are always FAR lower than the costs of a conviction on your record, or lost with your family or time lost working because you are incarcerated

 A case goes to trial in California when the parties involved are unable to reach a settlement through alternative dispute resolution methods such as mediation or arbitration, or if the defendant has pleaded not guilty to the charges and is unwilling to enter into a plea bargain.
 In some cases, a trial may be scheduled in advance, while in others, it may be set after a pretrial hearing.